wsperat/forest-fire/bindings/python/README.md

 Python bindings for the unified ForestFire training interface.

-The Python package is built around four objects:
+The Python package is built around five objects:

 - `Table` for validated training data
 - `train(...)` for fitting
 - `Model.predict(...)` for inference
+- `Model.optimize_inference(...)` for optimized inference runtimes
 - `Model.serialize(...)` / `Model.deserialize(...)` for portability

 ## Quickstart